Nun [now Abbess] Seraphima (Dimitrova) [1]

 Parthenius,” Archimandrite Seraphim concludes his note.
 [27]

-What could we add to this moving
+What could we add

-all that happened then, it would have been far more fitting for Bishop
+essence of all that happened then, it would have been far more fitting for Bishop

 Parthenius to apply the words of his spiritual elder to his own apostate